atharva-18/fssim/README.md

 <img src="fssim_doc/img/fssim_logo.png">
 </p>

-This repository is a fork of - [AMZ Driverless FSSIM](https://github.com/AMZ-Driverless/fssim)
+This repository is a fork of - [AMZ Driverless FSSIM](https://github.com/AMZ-Driverless/fssim).

+This branch adds native support for ROS Melodic and Gazebo 9 on Ubuntu 18.04.
 # FSSIM
 FSSIM is a vehicle simulator dedicated for Formula Student Driverless Competition.
 It was developed for autonomous software testing purposes and not for gaming.
 A version of this simulator was used to predict **lap time of *gotthard* at FSG 2018** trackdrive with **1% accuracy**.